How Ancient Romans Faked Royal Purple and Built a Knockoff Market

-An analysis of hundreds of textile fragments discovered in the Judean Desert has revealed that 2000 years ago, the clothing of was often dyed not with expensive purple from murex sea snails, but with a mix of cheap plant dyes—madder and woad.
+An analysis of hundreds of textile fragments discovered in the Judean Desert has revealed that, 2,000 years ago, clothing was often dyed not with expensive purple from murex sea snails but with a mix of cheaper plant dyes—madder and woad.

-This research indicates that the ancient Roman world had a thriving industry for counterfeit luxury items.
-This finding was reported by scientists from the (IAA), the authors of the discovery.
+The research indicates the ancient Roman world had a thriving industry for counterfeit luxury goods.
+The finding was reported by scientists from the IAA, who carried out the study.

 The Illusion of Elitism

 The new work by Israeli researchers shows that there was a market for counterfeits in ancient Roman society—convincing imitations of branded status items.
-Purple, which could only be afforded by the wealthiest individuals in the empire, can undoubtedly be considered the brand of its time.
+Purple, which only the wealthiest could afford, was basically the brand of its time.

 Clothing in ancient times was never just functional.
-It was associated with wealth and ambition.
+It signaled wealth and social ambition.
 The quality of the fabric, decorative motifs, and especially color mattered.
-Just one shade could mark the boundary between the elite and the rest of the population, as reported by Arkeonews.
+Just one shade could mark the boundary between the elite and everyone else, Arkeonews reported.

-And no color was perhaps as prestigious as royal purple.
+No color was more prestigious than royal purple.
 This dye, obtained from the murex trunculus snail (and several related Mediterranean sea snails), was distinguished by its rarity, high cost, and complex production process.

 View of fabric with plant dye particles under a microscope

-By carefully dipping the fabric into a bath of madder and then into a bath of woad (or vice versa), it was possible to create a rich shade that visually could not be distinguished from royal purple.
-This process required skill but did not involve the use of sea snails or complex chemical extractions.
+By carefully dipping fabric into a madder bath and then into a woad bath (or vice versa), dyers could create a rich shade that was visually indistinguishable from royal purple.
+The process required skill but did not involve sea snails or complex chemical extraction.

 “Double dyeing helped create an exquisite imitation that could easily be mistaken for genuine royal purple.
 Madder and woad were widely available, significantly cheaper, and easier to work with than murex snails,” explained Dr. Sukonik.
-Thus, an illusion of status was created for a fraction of the cost.
+The technique created an illusion of status for a fraction of the cost.

 The Legacy of the Counterfeit Market

-This discovery sheds light on an ancient phenomenon that seems remarkably modern.
-People who wanted to appear fashionable could obtain counterfeit without paying exorbitant sums.
+This discovery sheds light on an ancient phenomenon that feels surprisingly modern.
+People who wanted to appear fashionable could buy counterfeit items without paying exorbitant sums.

-The number of found counterfeits indicates that such practices were common and accepted in ancient Rome.
-Interestingly, this was not a Roman invention.
-A Babylonian cuneiform tablet from the 7th century BCE described a recipe for imitating expensive purple.
+The number of counterfeits found indicates these practices were common and widely accepted in ancient Rome.
+This was not a Roman invention: a Babylonian cuneiform tablet from the 7th century BCE described a recipe for imitating expensive purple.

 “Human nature hasn’t changed,” says Dr. Sukonik.
 “Even in ancient times, people wanted to appear as if they belonged to the upper social class.
 The use of artificial dyes made this possible.”